EXCLUSIVE: WHO Chief Names New Team of Directors – Mostly Familiar Faces

 Meg Doherty, who formerly headed the HIV Department, has meanwhile, been named as director of the department of Science, Research, Evidence and Quality for Health, under the new Chief Scientist, Dr Sylvie Briand.

-The twin appointments of Kasaeva, a Russian national, to the new HIV/TB Department and Doherty, an American, to the department under the chief scientist’s office represent a kind of Solomonic choice for Tedros, observers said.
+The twin appointments of Kasaeva, a Russian national, to the new HIV/TB Department and Doherty, an American, to the department under the Chief Scientist’s office represent a kind of Solomonic choice for Tedros, observers said.
 Despite the US abrogation of its engagement with WHO, Tedros has been careful about ruffling geopolitical feathers on either side of the Atlantic.

 WHO Organization, as of January 2025, boasted 10 divisions and nearly 60 departments.